Contest Info

 can by brought to the show office and our staff will direct you where

 to take your entries.
-Judging will be completed by 2pm, and
+Judging will be completed by 3pm, and

-winners announced and awarded around 3pm.
-Please pick up your entry after the end of the
+winners announced and awarded soon after.
+Please pick up your entry after

-contest, no later than 5pm.
-The builder/modeler should
+the end of the contest, no later than 5pm.

-be an overall best of show for models, and
+There is an overall best of show for models, and

-a separate winner for each class.
+a separate winner in each class.

 |